Former Nebraska head coach Mickey Joseph arrested for alleged domestic assault

-Mickey Joseph, Nebraska's interim football coach for the final nine games of the season, was arrested Wednesday on suspicion of a felony domestic violence charge stemming from an alleged assault reported Wednesday, according to police.
+Mickey Joseph, Nebraska's interim head coach for the final nine games of the football season, was arrested Wednesday on suspicion of a felony domestic violence charge stemming from an alleged assault reported Wednesday, according to police.

 Joseph was arrested Wednesday afternoon following a domestic service call from the coach's home near 34th Street and Tree Line Drive, the Lincoln Police Department said in a Wednesday evening news release.